nihao-wiki/nihao/docs/en/chongqing/impressions.md

 82,300 square kilometers, twice the size of the Netherlands,exceeds 30 million population, one of the most big cities in the world.

-- **Mountain Metropolis**: Surrounded by mountains, Its urban architecture follows the natural topography, creating a unique '8D landscape' with buildings at varying elevations.
+- **Mountain Metropolis**: Surrounded by mountains, its architecture follows the nature topography, creating a unique '8D landscape' with buildings at varying elevations.
 - **The Bridge City**: With its numerous rivers, it has constructed over 20,000 bridges to connect land and span valleys.
+The Legend says navigation doesn't work here.
 - **Fog Capital**: Chongqing has a subtropical humid climate, characterized by high humidity and frequent fog.
 Especially during autumn and winter, thick mist often shrouds the city.
-- **Hotpot Capital**: It is the birthplace of hotpot and is home to over 32,000 hotpot restaurants.
+- **Hotpot Capital**: It is the birthplace of hotpot and has over 32,000 hotpot restaurants.

 <Youtube link="https://youtu.be/0kfhyOKM888?si=AzCMWcMNKhRYBnCb">
 <template #cover><img src="../assets/youtube/the-biggest-city-on-earch-youve-never-heard-of.jpg" /></template>